TelegramBots/book/src/2/reply-markup.md

 Telegram provides two types of reply markup: [Custom reply keyboards](#custom-reply-keyboards) and [Inline keyboards](#inline-keyboards).

+Since Bot API 9.4, keyboard buttons can have [colors and custom emoji](#button-styles).

 ## Custom reply keyboards

 > These are buttons visible below the textbox.
 Pressing such button will make the user send a message in the chat